Plan B Expat

 If you are a citizen of Argentina, Brazil, Uruguay, Bolivia, Chile, Peru, Colombia, or Ecuador, you have options for Paraguay residency.
 The MERCOSUR pathway may be right for you, or the standard pathway might offer more flexibility.

 Ready to find out which pathway fits your situation?
 We will evaluate your specific nationality and situation, compare the pathways, and recommend the best route.
-Book Your Free Consultation
+Book Your Consultation

 This guide reflects current MERCOSUR residency agreements.
 Immigration rules change.
 Verify current requirements before making decisions.
 Plan B Expat provides residency consulting - we are not a law firm.